fivetran/dbt_salesforce/README v2.md

 ```

 ### Salesforce History Mode
-If you have Salesforce [History Mode](https://fivetran.com/docs/getting-started/feature/history-mode) enabled for your connector, the source tables will include all historical records.
-This package is designed to deal with non-historical data.
-As such, if you have History Mode enabled you will want to set the desired `using_[table]_history_mode_active_records` variable(s) as `true` to filter for only active records.
-These variables are disabled by default; however, you may add the below variable configuration within your `dbt_project.yml` file to enable the feature.
+If you have Salesforce [History Mode](https://fivetran.com/docs/getting-started/feature/history-mode) enabled for your connector, you will want to add and set the desired `using_[table]_history_mode_active_records` variable(s) as `true` to filter for only active records as the package is designed for non-historical data.
+These variables are disabled by default.
 ```yml
 # dbt_project.yml